 - Calms you in bed so that you are more relaxed for sleep

 - Calms restless sleepers who usually switch constantly between positions

 What is the best weighted blanket to buy in 2022?

 In the US, the Luna Adult Weighted Blanket (opens in new tab) is a smart choice if you want a blanket that is non-toxic and breathable.
 We love how it comes in plenty of cool patterns too.
 The range of weights and sizes are also good and this weighted blanket can be easily washed in the machine.
 While it’s not the cheapest anxiety blanket in our list, it’s not the priciest either and you definitely get plenty for your money.

 In the UK, we love the Simba Orbit Weighted Blanket (opens in new tab).
 While it doesn’t have the same aesthetic choice as the Luna, there’s still plenty to love with its cooling cover, which can also be washed and removed.

 It is on the more expensive end of the scale, so if you want a more affordable option and you have a double size bed, pick the Silentnight Wellbeing Weighted Blanket instead.

 How much should a weighted blanket weigh?

-The weight of the blanket should be no more than 8-12% of your body weight.
-So using 10% as an average, if you weigh 80kg, you will want a weighted blanket of around 8kg.
-It’s safe to go lighter, but it isn’t advised to go heavier than the 8-12% range.
-Losing or gaining weight can affect how comfy your blanket feels.
+The weight of the blanket should be no more than 8-10% of your body weight.
+So using 10% as an average, if you weigh 80kg, you will want a weighted blanket of around 8kg / 17lbs.
+It’s safe to go lighter at first if you're unsure what weight would give you the most benefit.

 Remember, weighted blankets can be heavy to move, so if you don’t think a child or adult is physically able to remove it easily if they wish, then the blanket should not be used.